quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Endpoints who wish to migrate need to consider the effects of the current ACK_FREQUENCY parameters and how they affect the connection after migration.
-The congestion controller and rtt estimator are reset upon migration ({{Section 9.4 of QUIC-TRANSPORT}}), which may lead to undesirable performance if the acknowledgement behavior isn't updated by the peer with a new ACK_FREQUENCY frame.
+Once the congestion controller and rtt estimator are reset upon migration ({{Section 9.4 of QUIC-TRANSPORT}}), an updated ACK_FREQUENCY frame SHOULD be sent to reflect the new rtt and congestion control parameters.

 ## Path MTU Discovery {#path-mtu-discovery}
 An endpoint performing path MTU discovery will need to consider the